zxcvbnius/slate/source/index.md

 }
 }
 ```

-To send a rich media message to a chat room, emit a "messages/create" message,
+### Socket.IO

-with the following payload
+To send a rich media message to a chat room, emit a “messages/create” message, with the following payload.

 <aside class='note'>
 {<br/>